Marcus Paige: Charlotte Hornets (2017–2018)

 On August 1, 2017, Paige signed a two-way contract by the Charlotte Hornets.
 Under the terms of the deal, he and fellow two-way affiliate Mangok Mathiang split time between the Hornets and their G League affiliate, the Greensboro Swarm.
 Paige averaged 15.2 points, 3.0 rebounds, and 4.5 assists per game in 46 games with Greensboro.
 On June 29, 2018, the Hornets announced that they would decline a qualifying offer to Paige, making him a free agent.

-Partizan Belgrade (2018–2021)
+Partizan (2018–2021)

-On July 11, 2018, Paige signed a two-year contract with the Serbian club Partizan Belgrade of the ABA League.
+On July 11, 2018, Paige signed a two-year contract with the Serbian club Partizan of the ABA League.

 On February 12, 2019, Paige obtained a Serbian passport and Serbian citizenship.
 He signed a two-year deal on May 9, 2020.

 On May 9, 2020, Paige signed a second two-year contract after helping the club to both the Serbian Cup and ABA League Supercup in 2019 and a second Serbian Cup in 2020.
 Partizan parted ways with him in August 2021.